 - What are key challenges for this tradition currently and into the foreseeable future?

 The second part of the meeting was planned as small group sessions.
-Core values and beliefs of the Disciples and ELCA were discussed.
+The core values and beliefs of the Disciples and ELCA were discussed.

 2022 Dialogue Sessions